zainali50p/image-compressor-pro/README.md

 Run the Python app:

  python app.py

-(Optional) Create an .exe file using: pyinstaller --onefile --noconsole app.py
+(Optional) Create an .exe file:

+ pyinstaller --onefile --noconsole app.py

 🔹 Mobile (Android)
-The APK version will be available soon.
+APK version will be released soon 📱

-Once released, you can install it directly on your Android device.
+Install directly on your Android device once available.

 🛠️ Tech Stack
 🐍 Python

 🎨 Tkinter (for GUI)

 🖼️ Pillow (PIL) for image processing

 📷 Screenshots
-(Add screenshots of the app UI here)
+(Add screenshots of the app UI here once ready)

 🤝 Contributing
 We welcome contributions, issues, and feature requests!
 Fork the repository

-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -m 'Add new feature') Push to your branch (git push origin feature-branch) Open a Pull Request
+Create a new branch (git checkout -b feature-branch)

+Commit your changes (git commit -m 'Add new feature')

+Push to your branch (git push origin feature-branch)

+Open a Pull Request

 📜 License
 This project is free to use and open source under the MIT License.